-01 orientation

-- 02-10 prototyping

-- 11-13 creating and shareing each portfolio

-- 14,15 presentaion an reflection
+01 orientation 02-10 prototyping 11-13 creating and shareing each portfolio 14, 15 presentaion an reflection assignment books are selected together with the students in the first lesson.

 Pre-learning:collecting materials.
 Post-learning: brush up materials created in advance based on class content.